-If you want the job badly enough, it's a must.
+If you want the job badly enough, it's non-negotiable.

-Done correctly, a cover letter can be the deciding factor on whether or not you land an interview – especially if you are applying for a role that is a bit of a stretch.
+When done right, a cover letter can be the deciding factor on whether you land an interview, especially if you are applying for a role that is a bit of a stretch.